 What can we learn from facing our complex history as told through the vast perspectives that make up our people?

 How can recognizing the truths of the past help us build a more just and equitable future?

-I was incredibly luck to share this conversation with Yesenia Hunter and Ehsan Zaffar, both immigrants to the US.
+I was incredibly lucky to share this conversation with Yesenia Hunter and Ehsan Zaffar, both immigrants to the US.
 Both brilliant polymaths, working to fight White Supremacy and put in place building blocks for a sustainable, just, equitable, diverse, and inclusive world for future generations.